 The extensive range of scholarships at Texila American University (TAU) not only rewards academic excellence but also enables students from many backgrounds to study at an international university.
-A number of full and partial scholarships to qualified students are designed to encourage and reward academic excellence and to ensure equitable access to education.
+A few full and partial scholarships to qualified students are designed to encourage and reward academic excellence and to ensure equitable access to education.
 Scholarship criteria are competitive and eligible students are encouraged to apply on time to be considered.
 Applicants and accepted students are invited to apply for available scholarships posted on our official website.

-- Students are required to submit a separate scholarship application to be considered for scholarships.
-Click here to access the application. - Students are only eligible to apply for one scholarship at a time.
-More than one scholarship will not be awarded to a student. - The scholarship committee is the final authority.
+- Students are required to submit a separate scholarship application to be considered for scholarships. - Students are only eligible to apply for one scholarship at a time.
+No more than one scholarship will be awarded to a student. - The Scholarship Committee is the final authority.